-The director due to stand for annual re-election at the forthcoming AGM in accordance with the requirements of the AIC Code, and in accordance with the company's Articles of Association, is Mr JC Woolf.
-Mr DG Dreyfus, Mr JAV Townsend and Mr RG Paterson are also due to stand for annual re-election in accordance with the AIC Code.
+Mr DG Dreyfus, Mr JAV Townsend and Mr RG Paterson are due to stand for annual re-election in accordance with the AIC Code.

 The board has carefully considered the position of Mr DG Dreyfus, Mr JAV Townsend and Mr RG Paterson and believes that, following formal evaluation, they continue to be effective and so it would be appropriate for them to be proposed for re-election.
 As stated previously, in respect of Mr DG Dreyfus, Mr JAV Townsend and Mr RG Paterson it is the view of the board that long service in no way reduces the independence and objectivity of the directors.
 Mr DG Dreyfus, Mr JAV Townsend and Mr RG Paterson will stand for re-election annually.